 Cocktails inspired by ancient Chinese astrology

 Punchy wine list and expanded, clearly defined sake selection

 Mei Ume is a chic Oriental mosaic of a restaurant, bar and private dining room, with a learned drinks selection.

-Mei Ume (meaning “plum blossom” in Chinese and Japanese) combines the culinary talents of Cantonese head chef, Tony Truong (formerly of Royal China) and South Korean sushi chef, Mun Seok Choi (Zuma and Sake no Hana).
+Not a fusion restaurant, but a showcase of two noble cuisines, Mei Ume (meaning “plum blossom” in Chinese and Japanese) combines the culinary talents of Cantonese head chef, Tony Truong who previously worked at Royal China for a quarter of a century, and Korean sushi chef, Kyle Lee (Chotto Matte, Café Royal).

-There are some outstanding matches if you pay attention, however.
+There are some outstanding matches if you really get involved though, however.
 Hence, with whole Peking duck served across two courses, first with pancakes, leeks and cucumber, then as a crispy duck salad with cherry tomatoes and juicy tonkatsu dressing, Konetzki recommends Bruno Paillard’s “Premiere Rosé” (first pressing) Extra-Brut Champagne, or the terroir-inspired, iodine, lemon and pear scented sparkling sake, Keigetsu ‘John’ from Kochi, originally made for owner, Mr. Matsumoto’s good friend and wine aficionado, John.
 “A sip of that with a duck sandwich is a super happy combination.”

 Meanwhile, Pinot Noir, be it the mini Gevrey-esque Fixin (Frédéric Magnien) or Grand Cru Chambertin, Clos de Béze (Pierre Damoy) “sleeps with everybody”, muses Konetzki.

 Diners flock to Mei Ume for a multitude of reasons, including specific celebrations, such as Chinese New Year when the restaurant is adorned with lanterns.